rtcpolk/Animatronic-Eyeball-Mechanism/README.md

 ```

 ## File Structure
-This project is structured with the root directory `Animatronic-Eyeball-Mechanism` containing two workspaces - `microros_Ws` and `ros2_ws`.
+This project is structured with the root directory `Animatronic-Eyeball-Mechanism` containing two workspaces - `microros_ws` and `ros2_ws`.
 I did this because the `microROS` applications that run on the microcontroller have a different build sequence than the traditional `ros2` packages that run on the host computer.
 There is likley a way to combine these into a single workspace but I left them separate for simplicity sake.
 All of the applications that will be flashed onto the ESP32 go into the `microros_ws/firmware/freertos_apps/apps` directory, and all of the `ROS2` packages to be run on the host computer go into the `ros2_ws/src` directory.

 ## License
 This project is under the Apache 2.0 open source license.